 Pressure washing is the cleaning method that utilizes a pressurized jet of water to remove stubborn particles that can sometimes be difficult to remove.
 While this method minimizes the amount of manual scrubbing needed, it is not as effective as backflushing when attempting to remove particles that have become plugged in the openings.

-Chemical cleaning is the process in which contaminant particles are removed from the surface of a mesh filter using various chemicals, such as detergents, solvents, and alcohol.
+Chemical cleaning is the process in which contaminant particles are removed from the surface of a wire mesh filter using various chemicals, such as detergents, solvents, and alcohol.
 This process is relatively manual and is the least effective against plugged particles.

-That said, because these filter plates are durable and there is room within the equipment, clean in place (CIP) techniques are often used.
+That said, because these filter plates are durable and there is room within the equipment, clean-in-place (CIP) techniques are often used.
 This means that the surfaces that come into contact with the material being filtered can be cleaned using a pressure washing or chemical cleaning method without disassembly.